BenHighsted/MorseCodeTranslator/README.md

 # Morse Code Translator

-Creating a simple website to translate text to morse code.
-Also wish to make it so you can translate morse code to text.
+A simple website that uses Javascript to translate english into morse code.

+Plan is to make it be able to translate from morse to english as well, and also want to make the website look nice.